Night Market Food Tour with UnTour Shanghai

-After a round of introductions and protocols, we made our way down the narrow street past crates and makeshift kitchens while our guide Dan filled us in on the strange (to us) sea creatures and other more familiar looking foods along the way to our first stop.
+After a round of introductions and dining protocols, we made our way down the narrow street past crates and makeshift kitchens while our guide Dan filled us in on the strange (to us) sea creatures and other more familiar looking foods along the way to our first stop.
 He also assured us that the places we would be eating had been carefully curated after many dining experiences by the locals and long-term expats that make up the team at UnTour Shanghai.

-Beers all around and instructions by Dan on the proper way to eat crawfish in case you weren’t familiar – basically, you grasp the head, give it a twist to separate from the tail, suck the juices from the head, discard the shell (some people eat it), pinch the shell of the tail to pull the meat out, discard the shell, remove the vein at the top of the crawfish and discard, then enjoy the delicate meat.
+Beers all around and instructions by Dan on the proper way to eat crawfish.
+Basically, you grasp the head, give it a twist to separate from the tail, suck the juices from the head, discard the shell (some people eat it), pinch the tail to pull the meat out, discard the shell, remove the vein at the top of the crawfish and discard, then enjoy the delicate flesh.

 From there we headed to old town Shanghai near Yuyuan Garden.
-The Old City bustles with activity well into the wee hours of the morning and hawker stalls crowd every street and alley, filled with tourists by day and locals by night.
+The Old City bustles with activity well into the wee hours of the morning, and hawker stalls crowd every street and alley, filled with tourists by day and locals by night.

 It was here that we witnessed a wok master in action.
 Chaomin is his name, and noodles are his game!
 What he creates in seconds in a decades-old burnished wok is pure joy for your tastebuds.